| Awareness during general anaesthesia can be defined as "the

 benzodiazepine could be delayed until a hypertensive response to intubation, etc, is

+observed, the amnestic qualities will likely prevent patient awareness.
 It is also not advisable to rely on anaesthetic agents associated with preservation of

 the middle latency auditory evoked potential (MLAEP) i.e. receptor based anaesthetics-